r7uaz0n/jekyll-now/_posts/2017-4-8-Hello-World.md

 This is my first blog post made with Jekyll!
 Woohoo!
 In this first post, I'll share some notes on what I learned today at the first class meeting of the very first [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.

 ## Today I learned (#TIL):
-Today I learned that there are different ways to visualize when problem solving.
+I learned different ways to visualize when problem solving.
-I learned that anyone can draw.
+I learned that anyone has the ability to draw.
+I learned more about using Git, Terminal and command line.

 ## Questions:

-- ...thing 1
-- ...thing 2
+Can anyone see every single change I make on GitHub?

 ## Bugs discovered / what I got stuck on:

-Writing the code how to find number of pairs.
+I got stuck trying to figure out the algorithm how to find the number of unqiue pairs.

 ## Useful links to save for later: